lwwilson1/TABIPB/README.md

 # TABIPB
-This TABIPB repo serves as a submodule to APBS, and also works as a standalone distribution.
+This TABIPB repo serves as a submodule to APBS, and is currently maintained nonly for compatibility with APBS.
+The new repository for the treecode-accelerated boundary integral Poisson--Boltzmann solve is located at <https://github.com/Treecodes/TABI-PB>.

 ## Build Instructions
 To build as an independent executable: